quicwg/base-drafts/draft-ietf-quic-qpack.md

 table is not acknowledged as this instruction does not insert an entry.

-## Decoder Stream
+## Decoder Instructions {#decoder-instructions}

-The decoder stream carries information used to ensure consistency of the dynamic table.
-Information is sent from the decoder to the encoder; that is, the server informs the client about the processing of the client's header blocks and table updates, and the client informs the server about the processing of the server's header blocks and table updates.
+Decoder instructions provide information used to ensure consistency of the dynamic table.
+They are sent from the decoder to the encoder on a decoder stream; that is, the server informs the client about the processing of the client's header blocks and table updates, and the client informs the server about the processing of the server's header blocks and table updates.

-The contents of the decoder stream are an unframed sequence of the following instructions.
+This section specifies the following decoder instructions.

 ### Insert Count Increment